-- 4.4 Section 4: this section is optional.
+- 4.4 Section 4: this section is optional and applies only where weight restrictions apply to the Competition.
 Points are awarded by subtracting the weight of the Athlete under examination from the weight of the heaviest Athlete whose Horse is being considered for the Best Condition Award.
 The score is obtained by subtracting this difference from 100. - 5.
 The Horse with the highest score after adding the points under the four sections above will be declared the winner of the Best Condition Award.